Bayonne New Jersey

 While somewhat diminished, traditional manufacturing, distribution, and maritime activities remain a driving force of the economy of the city.
 A portion of the Port of New York and New Jersey is located there, as is the Cape Liberty Cruise Port.

-Originally inhabited by Native Americans, the region presently known as Bayonne was claimed by the Netherlands after Henry Hudson explored the Hudson River which is named after him.
+Originally inhabited by Native Americans, the region presently known as Bayonne was claimed by the Netherlands after Henry Hudson explored the Hudson River, which is named after him.
 According to Royden Page Whitcomb's 1904 book, First History of Bayonne, New Jersey, the name Bayonne is speculated to have originated with Bayonne, France, from which Huguenots settled for a year before the founding of New Amsterdam.
 However, there is no empirical evidence for this notion.
 Whitcomb gives more credence to the idea that Erastus Randall, E.C.
 Bramhall and B.F.
 Woolsey, who bought the land owned by Jasper and William Cadmus for real estate speculation, named it Bayonne for purposes of real estate speculation, because it was located on the shores of two bays, Newark and New York.

 Bayonne became one of the largest centers in the nation for refining crude oil and Standard Oil of New Jersey's facility—which had grown from its original establishment in 1877—and its 6,000 employees made it the city's largest place of employment.
 Significant civil unrest arose during the Bayonne refinery strikes of 1915–1916, in which mostly Polish-American workers staged labor actions against Standard Oil of New Jersey and Tidewater Petroleum, seeking improved pay and working conditions.
 Four striking workers were killed when strikebreakers, allegedly protected by police, fired upon a violent crowd.